comic-manga-ebook/ecmb_comic_manga_reader/README.md

 - this is a private project, I've developed for my personal use.
 As I don't have and will never have an IPad ...
 <br />

 <b>You can buy a cheap Android-Tablet on Amazon.
-Mine was 69€ on Black Friday!</b>
+Mine was 69€ on Black Friday!
+It is surprisingly good!</b>
 ...
 And of course: feel free to do your own app ;)
 <br /><br /><br />